xibosignage/xibo-manual/source/en/media_module_subplaylist.md

 # Sub-Playlists

-Sub-Playlists are used to display content added to one or multiple [Playlists](media_playlists.html) in a defined play order.
+Sub-Playlists are used to display content added to one or multiple [Playlists](media_playlists.html)

 {feat}Sub-Playlist|v3{/feat}
 #### Widget Overview:

 - Easily display a 'slide-show' of content held in one or more Playlists.